Confucius said that roads were made for journeys, not destinations.

-Road trippers can choose to spend more time doing what appeals and skipping what doesn’t
+- having the choice to spend more time doing what appeals and skipping what doesn’t

-They can stop wherever and as often as they like.
+- stopping wherever and as often as preferred

 Millennials cited lower vacation costs as their No.1 reason for taking road trips

 MMGY Global (2017-18 Portrait of American Travelers study)